There are all kinds of OBD II scanners on the market in a whole bunch of price ranges, but those may not be the best option for you.

 Other perks of using a laptop as a scan tool are if yours doesn't have the meaning built into the program, then if you have an internet connection, you can just google it without having to go anywhere.

-Also, it is a lot easier to update the software on the computer than having to connect a normal OBD II scanner or a bluetooth obd2 scanner to the internet or your computer to update it.
+Also, it is a lot easier to update the software on the computer than having to connect a normal OBD II scanner to the internet or your computer to update it.

 Another thing is the databases for a computer-based scanner can hold a lot more information than a handheld one, so you shouldn't have as many compatibility issues.